Starting and Growing your blog would need you to use at least a few tools and services.

 Yoast does the following that will help you do better with SEO:

 - Guide you in writing better blog posts by analyzing and suggesting SEO improvements.
-Note that these are only suggestions and you don’t need to follow each one of it.
+Note that these are only suggestions and you don’t need to follow each one of them.

 - Creates an XML sitemap that you can submit to Google Search Console.
 This helps in better crawlability of your site by search engines.